White supremacists, in campaign calls for Trump, say: 'We don't need Muslims'

 By Andy Sullivan and Grant Smith

-WASHINGTON/NEW YORK, Jan 11 A white supremacist group said it has placed thousands of automated phone calls in Iowa urging voters to back billionaire Donald Trump's bid for the Republican presidential nomination because "we don't need Muslims."
+WASHINGTON/NEW YORK A white supremacist group said it has placed thousands of automated phone calls in Iowa urging voters to back billionaire Donald Trump's bid for the Republican presidential nomination because "we don't need Muslims."

 The telephone campaign is led by the American Freedom Party, which on its website says it "shares the customs and heritage of the European American people."
 The calls featured the spokesman of a white supremacist group that Dylann Roof, who is accused of gunning down nine people at a black church in South Carolina in June, had reportedly cited as inspiration.